Evangelia2/Energy-Consumption-Data-Mining/README.md

 This project analyzes real-world household energy consumption data to identify usage patterns, support data-driven decision making, and demonstrate the application of core data mining techniques.
 It explores data preprocessing, feature engineering, and modeling techniques to extract meaningful insights from time-series power usage data.
+A full technical report is included for detailed project documentation.

 - **processing.ipynb**
   Data cleaning and preprocessing, including handling missing values and preparing the dataset for analysis.